angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 First things first: When displaying validation errors in the UI, it's important to consider accessibility.
 To properly mark fields as invalid in the UI, we should set the `aria-invalid` attribute on input elements.
 This attribute should be set to `true` if the field has been touched and contains errors.
-However, if the field hasn't been touched yet, we should avoid setting this attribute to prevent unnecessary error announcements by screen readers.
+However, if the field hasn't been touched yet or if an asynchronous validation is still in progress, we should avoid setting this attribute to prevent unnecessary error announcements by screen readers.
 This is why we return `undefined` in this case, which means the attribute won't be added to the element at all.

 A helper method in our component can determine the appropriate value for this invalid state: